 The Board is required to hold in the strictest confidence all records received in the admission process.
-Part F, Section 3(b) of the Rules Governing Admission to the Practice of Law in Georgia specifically addresses this issue.Back to FAQ
+Part F, Section 4(b) of the Rules Governing Admission to the Practice of Law in Georgia specifically addresses this issue.Back to TOP

-WHY DOES THE BOARD INQUIRE ABOUT MISDEMEANOR OR FELONY ARRESTS WHICH DID NOT RESULT IN CONVICTIONS?
+WHY DOES THE BOARD INQUIRE ABOUT MISDEMEANOR OR FELONY ARRESTS THAT DID NOT RESULT IN CONVICTIONS?

-There are many reasons why arrests do not result in convictions, and many of them have no bearing on guilt or innocence.
 The Board is required to inquire into all areas of possibly relevant applicant misconduct.
 The applicant is required to report all incidents, and to provide evidence of rehabilitation and evidence of current good character.
 Obtaining an acquittal or dismissal is relevant, but not dispositive of the issue.
 This is not to suggest that the Board will assume that any arrest was due to guilty conduct on the part of the applicant.
-The applicant's obligation is to be completely forthright regarding all matters about which the Board inquires.Back to FAQ
+The applicant's obligation is to be completely candid regarding all matters about which the Board inquires.Back to TOP

 WHY ARE FINANCIAL PROBLEMS, SUCH AS PAST DUE DEBTS OR AN OLD BANKRUPTCY, RELEVANT TO MY ADMISSION?